biochem-fan/cheetah/README.md

    The biggest difference is that we do not use 3D or 4D arrays to store multiple images.
 Instead, we make a group *tag-XXXXX* for each frame.

--  SACLA API integration (cheetah-sacla-api)
+-  SACLA API integration (cheetah-sacla-api2)

-   This is similar to cheetah-sacla, but reads images from SACLA Data Access User API (beta) instead of a HDF5 file created by DataConvert3.
+   This is similar to cheetah-sacla, but reads images from SACLA Data Access User API (Joti et al., 2015, J. Synchrotron Radiat.) instead of a HDF5 file created by DataConvert3/4.
 It also supports filtering by low-level filter (LLF) and photodiode values (for time-resolved experiments).

+   cheetah-sacla-api is obsolete, only for backward-compatibility (to access old datasets).

 -  SACLA online API integration (cheetah-sacla-online)